 I cut everything in strips by hand with my old fabric scissors, laid out the pieces until I liked them, and finally sewed them together.
 Oh my, and how could I ever have known how I would fall in love with the wool and how addictive the process would become??

 This blanket has become very well-loved and well-used in these three years.
-It keep us warm for movie night, snuggles well for Sunday afternoon naps, has gone on sleep-overs and retreats, and is often being hunted down because it moves from room to room so frequently.
+It keeps us warm for movie night, snuggles well for Sunday afternoon naps, has gone on sleep-overs and retreats, and is often being hunted down because it moves from room to room so frequently.

 It’s also huge, about 70″ by 90″, which makes it great for two on the couch and provides extra coverage on top of a queen bed.